snimmagadda1/s11a.com/content/02-15-2025/index.md

 type: "post"
 ---

 I recently started poking at the developer experience (DX) of the Node.js world.
-As a Java dev by day, I wanted to learn the community's patterns on a lower level.
+As a Java dev by day, I wanted to learn the JS community patterns on a lower level.
 I went through the exercise of standing up an Express.js + Passport.js server for a project, and surprisingly I didn't find a consensus pattern to functionally test routes secured with Oauth 2.0.
 Many docs were helpful, but dated.
 The approach here outlines a Passport.js strategy to test protected routes without making HTTP requests to the authentication provider.

 ## Prerequisites